Syria’s Kurds Face Uncertainty as Islamist Rebels Seize Power

 Kurdish Forces at a Crossroads

-The U.S. Alliance and Future Uncertainty
+The U.S. Role and Uncertain Alliances

-The Kurds in Syria have long relied on U.S. support, both militarily and politically, to safeguard their autonomy.
-U.S. forces remain stationed in eastern Syria to prevent a resurgence of ISIS and to protect Kurdish-controlled territories.
-However, with the incoming Trump administration signaling a potential pivot away from Middle Eastern involvement, the future of the U.S.-Kurdish alliance is uncertain.
+The Kurds have historically relied on U.S. military support to safeguard their autonomy, but with shifting geopolitical priorities, that support appears increasingly fragile.
+U.S. troops remain stationed in eastern Syria, ostensibly to prevent an ISIS resurgence and protect Kurdish-controlled territories.
+However, the incoming Trump administration has signaled a potential pivot away from long-term military engagements in the region.

 What Lies Ahead for Syria’s Kurds?